Guattcuthjava3i/fs-hack-2024/README.md

-# fs-hack-2024
-Mint Multi Auth
+# Whatever this is for the hack2024